Michal-Atlas/DawnStorm/dawnstorm.md

 you are limited to `Tier I` spells.
 Some Elements will contain an `RD` modifier.

-- Fire / Heat
-- Water
+- Body
 - Cold / Ice
 - Earth
+- Fire / Heat
+- Metal
+- Mind
 - Nature
-- Metal
+- Necros (Necromantic)
-- Body
+- Spectra (Supernatural)
 - Time
-- Spectra (Supernatural)
-- Necros (Necromantic)
+- Water

 #### Characters